lioujheyu/gevo/README.md

 ### Python 3.6.1 or above

-Python packages dependency is list in the `setup.py`, though they will be taken care by python pip.
+Python packages dependency is list in the `setup.py` and `pyproject.toml`, though they will be taken care by python pip.

 ### NVIDIA CUDA 11

 While GEVO can work with any CUDA version so long LLVM compiler can compile it, certain benchmark I test requires Nvidia intrinsic only supported by the most recent CUDA.
-Thus CUDA 11 is enforced for now.
+Thus CUDA 11 is thus enforced.

 :exclamation: Note: Since 2018.8, nvidia driver 418 and beyond has a profiling permission restriction.
 Please refer to [this nvidia document](https://developer.nvidia.com/nvidia-development-tools-solutions-err_nvgpuctrperm-permission-issue-performance-counters) and [this nvidia forum thread](https://forums.developer.nvidia.com/t/nvprof-warning-the-user-does-not-have-permission-to-profile-on-the-target-device/72374/6)